withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Calum**:

-> It’s got… a lot less stuff is inferred.
-It’s not got that Rails-esque
-> sort of… opinionated feel.
+> It removes a lot of Rails' opinionated feel.
+A lot of what Rails assumes
+> about your app is not here.

 **Jamie**:

-> Fewer magic strings is I think how I’d put that.
+> Fewer magic strings is how I’d put that.
+> In Rails, it’s like "here’s a magic string and we will magically
+> pluralise it for you", and here it’s like "I’m going to give you the literal
+> module constant to use and a symbol and the action to use on that module."

 **Calum**:

-> Yeah.
-You can put that I said that.
+> Yup.
+A bit less hand-holdy.

 **Jamie**:

-> In Rails, it’d be like here’s a magic string and we will magically
-> pluralise it for you and all that stuff and here it’s like I’m going
-> to give you the literal module constant to use and a symbol and the
-> action to use on that module.
+> Sometimes you do end up on a yak shave with Rails’ magic.

+> Phoenix has controllers with actions that, by default, render a template -
+> plus like Rails does - but they come with a view module as well.
+I think
+> you put your helpers in there.

 **Calum**:

-> Yup
+> Right, we didn’t touch on views at all.
+No need to with just an API.

 **Jamie**:

-> Which is… sometimes you do end up on a yak shave with Rails’ magic.

-> Yeah, you’ve got controllers and they’ve got actions and by default
-> they will render a template just like Rails does and they come with
-> a view… module? as well.
-So you… I think you put your helpers in
-> there, I get the impression that’s how it works.

-**Calum**:

-> Right yeah, we didn’t touch on views at all.

-**Jamie**:

-> No. But to render JSON out, you just need to use the `json`
+> No. But to render JSON out, you just use the `json` method which comes
-> method which comes as part of the err… Phoenix controller
+> as part of the Phoenix controller base module.
-> sort of base module.

 ```elixir
 def info(conn, _params) do